-- i. a minimum of grade B in IGCSE for all Higher Level subjects, except Mathematics; - ii. a minimum of Grade A in IGCSE Mathematics for Higher Level Mathematics. - iii. a minimum of grade C in IGCSE for all Standard Level subjects; - iv. a minimum of grade B in Science (Double Award) or in TWO Science subjects for the selection of more than one Group 4 subject.
+- i. a minimum of grade B in IGCSE for all Higher Level subjects, except Mathematics; - ii. a minimum of Grade A in IGCSE Mathematics for Higher Level Mathematics. - iii. a minimum of grade C in IGCSE for all Standard Level subjects;

-For students who do not meet the above course selection requirement but achieved a minimum of 6Cs in the IGCSE are advised to opt to complete IB Certificates.
+Students who do not meet the above course selection requirement but achieved a minimum of 6Cs in the IGCSE are advised to opt to complete IB Certificates.